AaTekle/Body-Language-Decoder/README.md

 ## Future Enhancements

 This Body Language Decoder project is an ongoing endeavor.
-In the future, I plan to enhance the model by incorporating additional emotions and reactions, expanding the dataset to include a broader range of expressions.
+In the future, I plan to enhance the model by incorporating additional emotions and reactions, expanding the dataset to include a broader range of expressions/emotions.
 Additionally, I will explore optimization techniques to improve the accuracy and efficiency of the emotion detection model.
 By continuously updating and refining the model, I aim to create a valuable tool for understanding and interpreting human body language.

 Thank you for exploring my Body Language Decoder project.
 I hope this tool provides you with insights into the fascinating world of non-verbal communication.
 If you have any questions or suggestions, please feel free to reach out to me.
 Happy decoding!